rlnsy/trainsRUs/README.md

 ```
 ./run.sh stack-up
 ```
-  this will set up the postgres+python+flask stack, and load in initial tables and entries.
+  this will set up the postgres+python+flask+frontend stack, and load in initial tables and entries.

 4. Tear down when done unless you want to murder your battery
 ```